India: Vertical Restraints

-This case involved ‘contractual tying’ where the handset manufacturer (Apple) and service provider (Airtel and Vodafone) had worked together to offer a packaged product to a customer.
-Ultimately, the CCI held that no violation had occurred, as the market shares of the parties in their respective markets made AAEC improbable and there was no consumer harm since customers had the choice to pay to unlock their phones.
+This case involved ‘contractual tying’ where the mobile handset manufacturer (Apple) and network service provider (Airtel and Vodafone) had worked together to offer a packaged product to a customer.
+Ultimately, the CCI held that no violation had occurred, as the market shares of the parties in their respective markets made AAEC improbable and there was no consumer harm since customers had the choice to pay to unlock their mobile phones.

 The CCI also recently dealt with allegations of tying against WhatsApp.
-The complaint alleged that Whatsapp had engaged in anticompetitive tying of its new service, WhatsApp Pay, with its leading product WhatsApp Messenger.
+The complaint alleged that WhatsApp had engaged in anticompetitive tying of its new service, WhatsApp Pay, with its leading product WhatsApp Messenger.
 It was alleged that WhatsApp Pay had been imposed on users of WhatsApp Messenger without their consent.
 However, the CCI dismissed the allegations.
 The CCI found that merely because WhatsApp Pay had been embedded into WhatsApp Messenger, did not necessarily amount to consumers actually using WhatsApp Pay.
 The CCI further noted that WhatsApp Pay was not a separate product, but in fact a value-added service to WhatsApp Messenger and that ‘incorporating the payment option in the messaging app does not seem to influence a consumer’s choice when it comes to exercising their preference in terms of app usage, particularly since there seems to be a strong likelihood of a status quo bias operating in favour of the incumbents, at present’.

-Most favoured nation clauses.
+Most favoured nation clauses

-Most favoured nation (MFN) clauses ‘are stipulations where the sellers guarantee to provide an online selling platform with terms, price and/or non-price, that are at least as favourable as those granted to any other platform thus ensuring the former a competitive advantage over its competitors’.
+Most favoured nation (MFN) clauses ‘are stipulations where the sellers guarantee to provide an online selling platform with terms, price or non-price, that are at least as favourable as those granted to any other platform thus ensuring the former a competitive advantage over its competitors’.

 The CCI examined MFN clauses in detail for the first time in Federation of Hotel & Restaurant Associations of India v.
 MakeMyTrip India Pvt Ltd. In directing the DG Office to investigate online travel agent MakeMyTrip, the CCI also analysed ‘wide’ and ‘narrow’ MFN clauses.
 It observed that narrow parity clauses are those where ‘suppliers agree not to set lower prices or offer better terms through their own websites compared to prices/terms offered on the platform imposing the restriction’, while wide parity clauses are those that ‘restrict a supplier from charging lower prices or providing better terms on their website’ and other sales channels.
 Similar to other forms of vertical restraints, MFN clauses must also cause an AAEC to be anticompetitive, and it remains to be seen whether the CCI will account for its pro-competitive benefits (such as protecting the investment incentives of the platform) in its ultimate analysis of the effects of MFNs.